 The popular 2008 film of the same name is greatly expanded beyond all recognition, retaining only the reverse-aging premise of this bizarre story.

 Fitzgerald was not only incredibly prolific but incredibly versatile.
 He adopts a scary range of voices and styles in this small collection, with uneven results.
 Two of the "stories" are even written as one-act plays, suitable for the theatre of the absurd.
 My favourite is the bizarre, punning "Mr. Icky".
 Doesn't make a lot of sense but it's quite funny in a way that Samuel Beckett (Waiting for Godot) might appreciate.

 In the naturalistic vein of "May Day" are the very good "Jelly Bean", about a southern ne'er-do-well who falls for a fickle belle, and "The Camel's Back", about a man who courts his fiancée at a party while dressed as the front half of a camel—although this story slips near the end into burlesque.

 "The Lees of Happiness" is a less successful example of the realistic style, but interesting to read because its story of two couples never comes together in the way you expect.

 And check out that zippy first paragraph of "Jemina", which unfortunately turns out to be a silly satire about a hillbilly feud between the Tantrums and the Doldrums.

 You may not be able to get this original collection under the title Tales of the Jazz Age, as the volume appears to be no longer in print.
 Apparently a new, expensive hardcover edition is in the works.
-In the meantime you can find all the stories from this book—except the minor entries "Mr. Icky", "Porcelain and Pink" and "Jemina"—in the more recent collections Babylon Revisited and Six Tales of the Jazz Age and Other Stories.
+In the meantime you can find most of the stories from this book in the more recent collections Babylon Revisited and Six Tales of the Jazz Age and Other Stories, as well as in collected works.
 The raw text of the whole book is also available on various sites on the Internet.